Evan-Lacy/BlueBadge_Completely-Booked/README.md

 ## Setup

+Feel free to clone and explore the application!
+You can clone this project or simply use your command prompt/terminal to navigate to the folder you wish to house the program and enter the line below.

+Use Git or checkout with SVN using the web URL:

 ## Status

 As of now, the project planning has been completed and approved by our Eleven Fifty Instructor.
 We will begin building on Monday, November 23, 2020.